 Cocoa butter is a great helper from nature.
 It does wonders for your skin and also for your hair.
 If you are trying to let your hair grow, cocoa butter will help you keep it healthy and soft in the process.
 Much like coconut oil, cocoa butter has healing and softening properties that will make your hair healthy and shiny.
 Also, it smells delicious!
 The hardest part will be trying not to smell or touch your hair after you apply the wonderful cocoa butter.

 Because cocoa butter is a natural emollient, it has a lot of benefits!
 Cocoa butter . . .

 - Prevents hair loss due to breakage

-- Strengthens hair shaft
+- Strengthens the hair shaft